gthiveux/sec-manager/README.md

 ---------------------------
 ---------------------------

+1. Make sure you have [java](http://www.oracle.com/technetwork/java/index.html) and [maven](http://maven.apache.org/) installed on your machine
-1. Download **[jetty](http://www.eclipse.org/jetty/)** standalone (tested on jetty 7.6.11)
+2. Download **[jetty](http://www.eclipse.org/jetty/)** standalone (tested on jetty 7.6.11)

-2. Download the **sec-manager** project and run mvn clean install to generate the war file with all dependencies
+3. Download the **sec-manager** project and run mvn clean install to generate the war file with all dependencies

+run mvn clean install

+	mvn clean install

-3. copy the generated war file in the jetty webapps folder
+4. copy the generated war file in the jetty webapps folder

-4. Create the configuration file (see bellow)
+5. Create the **Configuration File** (see bellow)

-5. run jetty
+6. run jetty

 When jetty is running you can test the Manager by navigating on your browser to the port where jetty is serving the servlet (usually localhost:8080).
 The following message should appear: